adityaarakeri/super-scripts/README.md

 ## Contribuition Guidelines
 - Make a **separate folder** for your script.
+- The script can be in any language
 - Script and folder naming convention (Use underscore only)
 	- :x: Script Name
 	- :x: Folder-Name